andrewmcodes-archive/notes-wiki/fixing-yarn-global-commands.md

 `¯\_(ツ)_/¯`

-Today is different though because I just so happened to have seen my probably while looking in the yarn docs for a command.
+Today is different though because I just so happened to have seen my probably while looking in the yarn docs for a different command.
+Since I installed yarn through [[homebrew]]